grafov/kiwi/README.md

 Briefly:

-* simple format with explicit key for each log message (*logfmt* like) - for high readability by humans
+* simple format with explicit key for each log message (*logfmt* like) for high readability by humans
-* optional JSON format that so liked by machines
+* optional JSON format that liked by machines
 * there are not nailed levels, not hardcoded fields in the format
 * output dynamic filtering (change log verbosity on the fly)
 * can keep context of application
-* it fast enough and careful about memory allocs
+* it fast enough and careful about memory allocs (indeed it faster than popular logrus and log15)

 Kiwi logger has built around the idea: